Application and admission: Data Science and Entrepreneurship - national procedure

 Students holding a diploma of the Bachelor Data Science (jd) are directly eligible for the Master Data Science and Entrepreneurship (jd).

-In order to be directly eligible to the Master Data Science and Entrepreneurship (jd) the curriculum of your Technical Bachelor program needs to meet the following criteria:
+In order to be directly eligible to the Master Data Science and Entrepreneurship (jd), the curriculum of your Technical Bachelor's program must meet the following criteria:

 - A minimum of 10 ECTS in Mathematics

 - A minimum of 10 ECTS in Statistics

 - (Introduction to) Computer Science / Data Science